weaviate/weaviate-io/developers/weaviate/current/benchmarks/ann.md

 recommend using the [Go](../client-libraries/go.html) or [Java](../client-libraries/java.html) clients.

-The full import and test scripts are available [here](https://github.com/semi-technologies/weaviate-benchmarking).
+The complete import and test scripts are available [here](https://github.com/semi-technologies/weaviate-benchmarking).

 # Results